-Don't let staying at home cramp your family travel plans – you can bring the world to your lounge room with a virtual vacation.
-All you need is your imagination.
+We're back home again for the school holidays.
+But don't let that cramp your family travel plans – you can bring the world to your lounge room with a virtual vacation.
 We've provided ideas to help get you to the departure gate.

 It’s the school holidays again, and family vacations away are something we can only dream about.